root-project/web/manual/adding_a_class_to_root/index.md

 ### Inheriting from TObject

-The [TObject](https://root.cern/doc/master/classTObject.html) class provides the default behaviour and protocols for the objects in the ROOT system.
-The [TObject](https://root.cern/doc/master/classTObject.html) class is the primary interface to classes providing object I/O (writing the class into a ROOT file), error handling, inspection, introspection, and drawing.
+The {% include ref class="TObject" %} class provides the default behaviour and protocols for the objects in the ROOT system.
+The {% include ref class="TObject" %} class is the primary interface to classes providing object I/O (writing the class into a ROOT file), error handling, inspection, introspection, and drawing.

-Therefore, your class should inherit from [TObject](https://root.cern/doc/master/classTObject.html).
+Therefore, your class should inherit from {% include ref class="TObject" %}.

 ### Integrating the class to ROOT

 Add the following line to your class header file, to integrate your class to ROOT:

 {% highlight C++ %}
    ClassDef(ClassName,ClassVersionID)
 {% endhighlight %}

 The `ClassVersionID` is used by the ROOT I/O system.
 It is written on the output stream and during reading.
 You can check this `ClassVersionID` during reading and take appropriate action depending on the value of `ClassVersionID`.